 There are a few restaurants that line the beach to choose from.
 Clancy’s Fish Bar is laid back with a fun vibe attracting a young crowd and families.
 The stylish Hamptons is perfect for couples and friends looking for a sophisticated venue with incredible beach views.
 Odyssea has something for everyone, from coffees to a fine wine while watching the sunset.

 Best Time to Visit City Beach

-The best time to visit City Beach for water activities is from November to March, when the weather is warm.
+The best time to visit City Beach for water activities is from November to March, when Perth’s weather is warm.
 Head to the beach in the morning before the sea breeze hits the shore as it can be extremely windy, and the sand whips you!
 The ocean is at its warmest at the beginning of March and coldest in September.

 The shoulder seasons of autumn and spring are nice for beach walks, cycling, and enjoying the local food and drink scene.